How To Make Jam In A Bread Maker

 - White currants

-Other fruit does not, such as:
+Other fruit are low in pectin, such as:

 To be safe, add 3g of pectin per recipe even for fruit high in pectin.
 For fruit low in pectin, add up to 13g.
 This can be done in two ways: